Mathématique: Chapter 5

 He did not like the water.

-“How long do you think it’s going to last?”
-He was vibrating with the overtones of his own effort to hold himself together.
+“How long do you think it’ll last?”
+He vibrated with the overtones of his own effort to hold himself together.

 “Hard to say.
-Maybe a day at the most.”
+Maybe a day at most.”

 “A day.”

-It had been all right when he was doing something, when it was dark, and the adrenaline had been elevating his heart rate, when he had been listening for something else, but now—now—
+It’d been all right when he was doing something, when it was dark, and the adrenaline had elevated his heart rate, when he’d been listening for something else, but now—now—

 “Yeah,” Young said the word slowly, so very slowly, so unnecessarily slowly.